 - Inquire about any fees imposed if you intend to receive funds abroad.

 International students will also need to be mindful of forex rates while they take care of their finances.
-For more information on forex, check Forex Explained: Exchange Rates, Forex Cards and More.
+For more information on Forex, check Forex Explained: Exchange Rates, Forex Cards and More.

 How to choose a UK student bank account?

-Consider the following when looking for the most acceptable graduate bank account for your needs:
+Before you open a bank account in the UK, consider the following when looking for the most acceptable graduate bank account for your needs:

 1. Overdraft protection for students.